 - You can follow the directions indicated in the packaging of your quinoa.
 Generally, to prepare the quinoa: First, place the quinoa in a fine mesh colander and place it under running water for a minute.
 Transfer the quinoa to a medium-sized pot and add 2 cups of water.
 Bring to a gentle boil and place a cover.
 After 30 seconds, reduce heat to a simmer and continue cooking for 15 minutes.
 Turn off heat and let it rest without taking off the cover.
 After 5 minutes, drain off any excess water and fluff the quinoa with a fork.
 Set it aside to cool.

-- Saute the bell peppers in 2 teaspoons of olive oil and set aside when tender.
+- Saute the bell peppers in 1/2 tbsp of extra virgin olive oil and set aside when tender.

 - Preheat the oven to 425 F and spread the chickpeas on a kitchen towel and gently pat them dry.
-Discard any loose skins from the outside of the chickpeas and toss in 1 1/4 tablespoon olive oil and ½ tsp salt.
+Discard any loose skins from the outside of the chickpeas and toss in 1/2 tablespoon extra virgin olive oil and ½ tsp salt.
 Spread on the baking sheet in one layer and roast for 20 minutes.
-Remove from the oven and immediately toss with 1/2 teaspoon paprika and cumin.
+Remove from the oven and immediately toss with hot peppers and cumin.
 Set aside.

 - Transfer the kale to a large mixing bowl.
-Sprinkle the chopped kale with ¼ salt and use your hands to scrunch up the leaves.
+Sprinkle the chopped kale with 1/2 tsp salt and use your hands to scrunch up the leaves.
 The kale should become darker green in color and more fragrant.

 - Garlic Sauce: In a food processor add in the garlic cloves and pulse until it makes a paste.
 While the food processor is running, slowly add in the oil.
 Remember to do this as slowly as possible to emulsify the sauce.
 Add in the yogurt and the lemon juice.
 Add salt and pepper.

 - Arrange the bowls with kale and quinoa.
-Top it off with avocado slices, bell peppers, chickpeas, and garlic sauce.
+Top it off with cucumber slices, bell peppers, chickpeas, and garlic sauce.